 Assessment requirements have been developed by employers for the occupational competency units and qualifications for Advanced Manufacturing and Engineering Sector.

-These assessment requirements are set out in the relevant Qualification Assessment Strategy available from SEMTA - https://semta.org.uk
+These assessment requirements are set out in the relevant Qualification Assessment Strategy available from SEMTA (now Enginuity) - https://enginuity.org/.